Click here for more information about SleepPhones™!

 - The sound quality is clear.

-- The speakers are inside the soft fleece, so you don't feel them as much as regular headphones.
+- The speakers are inside the soft fleece or band, so you don't feel them as much as regular headphones.

 They are flat inside the headband so they don't stick out.
 You can adjust the speakers so they fit right over your ears.